-REPORTING ERRORS AND RECOMMENDING IMPROVEMENTS
+REPORTING OF ERRORS AND RECOMMENDING IMPROVEMENTS

 You can help improve this manual.
 If you find any mistake or if you know of a way to improve the procedures, please let us know.
-Mail your letter, DA Form 2028 (Recommended Changes to Publications and Blank Forms) or DA Form 2028-2 located in the back of this manual, directly to Commander, U.S. Army Troop Support and Aviation Materiel Readiness Command, ATTN: DRSTS-MTPS, 4300 Goodfellow Blvd., St. Louis, Missouri 63120.
-A reply will be furnished to you.
+Mail your letter, DA Form 2028 (Recommended Changes to Publications and Blank Forms), or DA Form 2028-2 located in the back of this manual direct to: Commander, U. S. Army Troop Support & Aviation Materiel Readiness Command, ATTN: DRSTS-MTPS, 4300 Goodfellow Boulevard, St. Louis, MO 63120.
+A reply will be furnished directly to you.